rishavkundu/gemini2-flash-demo/README.md

 ## Examples

 - `text.py`: Demonstrates text-only chat functionality.
+- `voice.py`: Enables chat with voice responses.
 - `tool.py`: Demonstrates how to use tools.

-- `voice.py`: Enables chat with voice responses.
+The tool schemas are defined in `tool_spec.py`.
+- `search.py`: Demonstrate how to use the search tool.
+- `code.py`: Demonstrate how to use the generate code tool.
 - `vision.py`: Combines text chat with access to screen content.

 ## How to Run